 “The A section can be seen as built on two motives… Motive X is the dyadic C-Bb, while Y is the octave Bb4-Bb3 that introduces “mop mop”… the Parker figure that initiates the first bridge… is interesting insofar as supported by a D7 chord, its basic motion as G-F#-E begins and ends with non-chord tones” (pp. 58-9).

+But interspersed throughout are intriguing observations and discoveries.
+Confirmation, for instance, is Parker’s only composition that may not be a contrafact – it bears a resemblance to the 1944 song Twilight Time by Nevins-Nevins-Dunn, though the bridges are different.
+Even more intriguing, the atypical My Little Suede Shoes turns out to be based on two French songs popular around 1950, Pedro Gomez and Le Petit Cireur Noir.
+As early as 1947, Relaxing At Camarillo was cited as a prime example of bebop rhythm.
+Ira Gitler recalled talking to a young saxophonist who commented, “If you can play Camarillo, you’ve got the whole thing” (p.
+142).
 The book is encyclopaedic in scope, and prompted me to think again about Bird.
 Further issues that might have been pursued include whether the distinction between through-composed and riff blues involves the influence of relative complex Tin Pan Alley harmony on the blues; and why on Parker played and composed in a generally limited number of keys.
 I’m thinking here of Lee Konitz’s comment, in an interview for my book with him, on Bird’s understanding of harmony:

 “Red Rodney… never heard Bird discussing the changes, and whenever Red would ask him what the change was at some point, Bird would make a kind of Zen comment… Dizzy, I think, was the one who was really harmonically sophisticated, and was cueing him into that.”But this is a really splendid scholarly work, the product of much labour.
 There are many transcriptions and examples, including sheet music from the Library of Congress catalogue, and the scholarly apparatus is exhaustive.
 It includes tables that connect Parker’s songs to each other in form, key and harmonic source.
 The result is an indispensable account for scholars of Parker and bebop.
 LINK: Charlie Parker, Composer at OUP

 Categories: Book reviews